 - 10gvegetable bouillon

 - 80mlcold-pressed rapeseed oil

-- 10gfresh sage, finely chopped
+- 10gfresh thyme, finely chopped

 - Heat the oil in a large pan, add the onion, garlic and nutmeg and sauté for 5-10 minutes until softened.

 - Add the parsnips and the apples and sauté for another 5-10 minutes.